ksu-cs-textbooks/cis400/content/D-milestones/06-milestone-4/_index.md

 ### Order Class

-You will also need to create a class, `Order` in a file _order.cs_, representing an order containing multiple, potentially customized menu items.
+You will also need to create a class, `Order` in a file _Order.cs_, representing an order containing multiple, potentially customized menu items.
 This class will need to implement the `ICollection<IMenuItem>` interface, allowing it to be treated as a collection.
 In addition to the methods and properties required for the interface, it should have the additional properties of:

 * `Subtotal`, a get-only `decimal` that is the price of all items in the order
 * `TaxRate`, a get/set `decimal` that represents the sales tax rate